D - The Guru Granth Sahib Dictionary | Glossary

 dostī

-Etymology: Farsi – dostī (related to a friend, friendship, love).
+Etymology : Farsi – dostī (relationship with a friend, friendship, love).

 doū